Jamie Reid (footballer, born July 1994): Mansfield Town

 Reid joined League Two club Mansfield Town on a two-year contract on 23 June 2020.
 He scored his first goal for Mansfield on 10 November 2020 in an EFL Trophy group game against Scunthorpe United.

 Stevenage

 Reid signed for fellow League Two club Stevenage on 13 July 2021.
-Reid scored an 88th minute penalty to equalise the match in a third round FA Cup tie away at Premier League side Aston Villa as Stevenage prevailed 2–1 at Villa Park.
+He scored an 88th minute penalty to equalise the match in a third round FA Cup tie away at Premier League side Aston Villa as Stevenage prevailed 2–1 at Villa Park, as well as helping them gain promotion to League One.
+He scored 23 goals in all competitions for Stevenage in the 2023–24 season, with 18 of them being in the league.
+This form saw him included in the EFL League One Team of the Season.

+On 19 May 2025, the club announced the player had agreed a new contract.

+International career

+Reid was called up to represent Northern Ireland U21 during his time at Exeter City, and he made two appearances for them in 2013.

+Reid scored on his international debut for Northern Ireland on 22 March 2024 in the 1–1 draw against Romania.

+He is eligible to represent Northern Ireland through his maternal grandmother.